-Hey Rideshare Guy readers, Harry graciously stepped aside for a bit and allowed me to share my experiences from the delivery side of things.
-Over the past year, I’ve logged 900+ deliveries over nearly 500 hours driving for DoorDash.
-Along the way, I’ve picked up quite a few tricks of the trade.
+I’ve been at this over FOUR years, logging 5100+ deliveries over nearly 2800 hours of DoorDashing.
+Along the way, I’ve picked up numerous tricks of the trade.
 My goal is to share my experiences and help you maximize your earnings while working delivery.
 So with that in mind, welcome to Dashville!

-Here’s my background: DoorDash is my side gig.
-I’m an operations manager for a networking hardware manufacturer here in Silicon Valley.
-I’m sure that job sounds exceptionally glamorous and lucrative, but I can assure you it’s not.
-DO YOU KNOW WHAT HOUSING COSTS ARE HERE IN THE SF BAY AREA??!?
-Exactly.
-So, needing additional income, I signed up for DoorDash through a Craigslist ad.
-These days, I spend a couple of weeknights and Sunday evenings making deliveries for extra cash.
-Although I sincerely enjoy dashing and its change of pace from my day job, make no mistake, I am here to MAKE MONEY.
+Originally, I signed up for DoorDash through a Craigslist ad and spent a few weeknights and Sunday evenings making deliveries for extra cash.
+Lacking a day job, I’ve added a few lunch shifts as well.
+Although I sincerely enjoy dashing and its change of pace from my career track, make no mistake, I am here to MAKE MONEY.
 When I dash, I’m serious about it.
 I’ve got 3-4 hours to hustle.
 Get in.
 Make money.
 Get out.
 Go home!

-There are two ways you can earn money when DoorDashing:
+There are three ways you can earn money when DoorDashing:

-Sure, you can earn money through bonuses or referrals, but specifically as a Dasher, these are going to be your two main income sources.
-When I began dashing, I started a detailed spreadsheet (I’ll share it in my next post!) of my territories, time worked, deliveries, 5-star reviews, delivery pay, tips, mileage, etc. After reviewing the stats, I started noticing a couple big trends.
+You can earn money through referrals, but specifically as a Dasher, these are going to be your three main income sources.
+Throughout my Dashing career, I’ve kept a detailed spreadsheet of my territories, time worked, deliveries, 5-star reviews (those are gone!) delivery pay, bonuses, mileage, etc. After reviewing the stats, I started noticing trends.

-Some food delivery companies pay an hourly wage to their drivers, regardless of order quantity, but DoorDash is delivery based.
-This means the more deliveries I make, the more $6.00 fees I collect.
-Therefore, I need to turn orders around as quickly as possible.
+Some food delivery companies pay an hourly wage to their drivers, regardless of order quantity.
+DoorDash is delivery-based.
+The more deliveries I make, the more payouts I collect.
+Therefore, I need to turn orders, and turn them quickly.
 Get to the restaurant.
 Get the food.
 Deliver food.
 Repeat.

 Dash When It’s Busy

 I dash when it’s busy.
 Duh, right?
 This one is obvious, but if you’re a part-timer like me, waiting 10-30 minutes between orders kills your earning potential.
-Dash during the heavy ordering times, specifically dinner, around 4:30pm-9:00pm.
-There’s a shorter sweet spot during lunch (11:00am-1:00pm) but it’s usually pretty busy/lucrative too.
-I’ve never dashed during breakfast, but I hear it’s a waste of time.
+Dash during the heavy ordering times, lunch & dinner, roughly 11:00 am-1:30 pm and 5:00 pm-9:00 pm.
+I’ve dashed during breakfast a time or two, but it’s never brought in much money.

 Know Where You’re Going